Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 Casual dating is a time to find out if there’s enough interest and compatibility to take the next step into serious dating.
-I believe in ‘going slow’ because it’s been my experience that once one becomes intimately involved and has sexual intercourse they begin to see through rose colored glasses… it’s very difficult to see the red flags through rose colored glasses.
+I believe in ‘going slow’ because it’s been my experience that once one becomes intimately involved and has sexual intercourse they begin to see through rose-coloured glasses… it’s very difficult to see the red flags through rose-coloured glasses.

 We need to go slow, at least slow enough to find out if the person is compatible in certain aspects of life: values, personality, and communication styles are just a few areas that one might want to consider.

-Discovering compatibility can happen over a few coffee and dinner dates, but it’s been my experience that it take many different situations for one’s ‘real’ character to show through – and believe me, character, values and morals are more important that what kind of job or car he or she has!
+Discovering compatibility can happen over a few coffee and dinner dates, but it’s been my experience that it takes many different situations for one’s ‘real’ character to show through – and believe me, character, values and morals are more important than what kind of job or car he or she has!

 During casual dating there are three main areas that one should be looking at, they are: compatibility, communication styles and companionship.
 Within each of these categories there are several aspects to consider.

 I consider casual dating similar to window shopping.
 I’m just browsing, seeing what’s available; whether it’s trying on clothes to see if they are a good fit, or looking at a major purchase like furniture or a new car.
-At this stage in my ‘shopping,’ I’m just trying to imagine myself with the item for a long period of time, or the rest of my life, before I invest my hard earned time and money on the item.
+At this stage in my ‘shopping,’ I’m just trying to imagine myself with the item for a long period of time, or the rest of my life before I invest my hard-earned time and money in the item.